Wheezie: It's no worse than kissing a brother! (kisses Zak on the cheek)

 Zak: Eww, sister germs!

+Awesome Music: The reason all the songs on the show are available over two CDs.
+Additionally, the music played by Quetzal for the freeze dance game in "Tails, You Lose."
+Relaxing, majestic, and beautiful.
 It's helped by the fact all the songs were composed and several of them were sung by Joey Levine of Ohio Express fame.
 (He's also responsible for many well-known advertisement jingles).

 Ear Worm: The theme song like woah, and many of the Dragon Tunes.
 If you have a young relative who likes this show, you WILL get at least one stuck in your head.